Common degu: As pets

-After initial interest into common degus as research subjects, they have become popular as pets, though until recently they were seldom found in pet shops.
-Their advantages over traditional small pets are their diurnal habits, bubbly personalities, the haired tail (as compared to rats and mice) and their lifespan: they are reported to live up to 13 years under ideal circumstances (though a poor gene pool or genetic background often reduces a pet degu's lifespan significantly).
-The average lifespan of a common degu in captivity is typically around six to eight years of age.
+After initial interest into common degus as research subjects, they have become popular as pets.
+Their advantages over traditional small pets are their diurnal habits, bubbly personalities, the haired tail (as compared to rats and mice), and their longer lifespan: They are reported to live up to 13 years under ideal circumstances.
+However, an inbred gene pool among isolated pet-breeders, or breeding from animals with a troublesome genetic background, often significantly reduces pet degus' lifespans.
+The lifespan of captive common degus averages 5–6 years.

 One disadvantage of the common degu as a pet is their predisposition to chewing, due to their continually growing incisor and molar teeth.
 For this reason, common degus cannot be housed in plastic-bottomed cages typically found in pet stores.
-A metal cage with multiple levels made for rats and secured double latches works best.
-It is important to line the levels with grass mats or a soft fabric so that the common degus do not get bumblefoot.
+Lining the floors of a degu enclosure with grass mats or a soft fabric prevents infections called "bumblefoot".

-Untamed common degus, as with some other small animals kept as pets, can be prone to biting, but their intelligence makes them easy to tame.
-Regular non-predatory handling and food offerings help with this transition.
-It is important to never try to catch a common degu by the tail because the skin and tuft at the end is easily "shed" (pulled off).
-This helps common degus in the wild elude capture by predators, but it is painful to the creature and the tail end will not grow back.
-When tail shedding occurs, common degus will chew off the damaged portion.
-This can reduce the chances of infection.
+As with some other small animals kept as pets, untamed common degus can be prone to biting, but their intelligence makes them easy to tame: Regular non-capture (predatory) handling and food offerings help with this transition.
+The common degu's tail skin and tuft is easily "shed" (pulled off).
+In the wild this helps degus elude capture by predators, but it is painful for the degu, and the tail end will not grow back.
+Similarly, pulling on it or picking up a degu by the tail is not recommended.
+When its tail is shed, the degu will normally chew off the damaged portion; which can reduce the chance of infection.

-Common degus often "groom" their human owners with a gentle nibbling action, and readily bond with any person spending time with them.
-Common degus need regular sand baths, like Chinchillas need dust baths, to keep their coats healthy and free from grease.
-Chinchilla sand is ideal for this.
+Common degus often "groom" their human owners with a gentle nibbling action, and will bond with people that spend time with them.
+Common degus need regular sand baths, like how Chinchillas need dust baths, to keep their coats healthy and free from grease.
 They should have access to these baths regularly, preferably two or three times a week for half an hour at a time.
-However, too frequently, daily sand bathing can make their coats soiled.
+However, daily sand bathing can make their coats soiled.